Crown Jewels of the United Kingdom: Tudors and early Stuarts

 An emerging item of regalia was the orb, described in Tudor inventories as a gold ball with a cross, which underlined the monarch's sovereignty.
 Orbs had been pictorial emblems of royal authority in England since the early Middle Ages, but a real orb was probably not used at any English coronation until Henry VIII.
 State regalia increasingly passed from one monarch to the next.
 The best example of this was the Tudor Crown, probably created at the beginning of the Tudor dynasty.
 It first appears in a royal inventory during Henry VIII's reign and was one of three used at the coronation of each of his next three successors, the other two being St Edward's Crown and a "rich crown" made specially for the new monarch.
 After the English Reformation, when England broke away from the authority of the Roman Catholic Church, the Church of England denounced the veneration of medieval relics and downplayed the history of St Edward's regalia.

-The concept of hereditary state regalia was enshrined in English law in 1606 when James I, the first Stuart king to rule England, decreed a list of "Roiall and Princely ornaments and Jewells to be indyvidually and inseparably for ever hereafter annexed to the Kingdome of this Realme".
+The concept of hereditary state regalia was enshrined in English law in 1606 when James I, the first Stuart king to rule England, decreed a list of "Roiall and Princely ornaments and Jewells to be indyvidually[sic] and inseparably for ever hereafter annexed to the Kingdome of this Realme".
 (Note: For the schedule of royal jewels see Nichols, John (1828), The Progresses, etc. of King James the First, vol. 2, p.
 45.)
 After James died, his son, Charles I ascended the throne.
 Desperate for money, one of his first acts was to load 41 masterpieces from the Jewel House onto a ship bound for Amsterdam – the hub of Europe's jewel trade.
 This hoard of unique treasures, including the Mirror of Great Britain brooch, a 14th-century pendant called the Three Brothers, a 4.7 kg gold salt cellar known as the Morris Dance, and much fine Elizabethan plate, was expected to swell the king's coffers by £300,000, but only £70,000 was realised.
 The Dutch proved reluctant to lend money on the jewels, considering that the English Parliament might declare the transactions invalid, as James had annexed the jewels to the crown and they were not Charles's personal property.